Heading to a Bruins or Celtics game at TD Garden?

 2. Dress appropriately.
 That means Boston sports gear.
 If you need a Bruins shirt, you can get one here.

 4. Understand each bar's age requirements.
 Some of these bars limit admission to 21+ at some times.
-If this might impact you, check with the bar ahead of time.
+If this might impact you or someone you're with, check with the bar ahead of time.

 5. Don't drink too much.
 If you do, stay away from the nearby waterfront.